t2yf/t2yf/README.md

 # Hi there! ✨

-I'm Thamiris, a Computer Science student at UFPR and a volunteer at Ecomp (Junior Computing Enterprise).
+I'm Thamiris, a Computer Science student at UFPR and a volunteer at MFP - Maratona Feminina de Programação (Women's Programming Marathon).
 I'm curious and passionate about technology, how things work and software development 😊

- - 🐧 Quality Advisor and Back-End Developer at Ecomp
  - 🎈 Infrastructure Advisor at MFP (Maratona Feminina de Programação)
+ - 🧠 Researching about Neural Networks at UFPR
  - 🐣 Currently learning Cybersecurity and Front-End Development

  ## 🧮 Skills